perima/bia-workshop/README.md

 ## Import the new react component into app.js

-add to your imports at the top of the filq
+Add the new component in your imports at the top of the src/app.js file

 ```javascript
 import TextIdentification from './TextIdentification'; //textract
 ```

-add the component in the render function
+You also need to add the component in the render function

 ```javascript
 <TextIdentification parentCallback={this.callbackFunction} />
 ```

-your app.js shoud look like the one below
+Your src/app.js shoud look like the one below

 ```javascript